By Dr. Mary P. Yee | AC JosepH Guest Blogger

 The hypersexualization of Asian women was combined with stereotypical characteristics of being passive, compliant, deferential, and sensually exotic.
 American imperialism reinforced this image in Asian countries where it fueled the sex industry around American military bases.
 Returning GIs brought and spread this notion of Asian American women with them, fueling waves of racial harassment, assault, abuse, and microaggressions.

 White supremacist ideology is insidious.
 It threatens all BIPOC women.
-Its underlying values, assumptions, and biases — conscious and unconscious — undergirded by racism, xenophobia, misogyny, and also transphobia permeate American society.
-The histories of Latinx and Asian communities demonstrate this in our experiences of colonization, migration, dislocation, discrimination as people who don’t look White, and often don’t speak English as a first language.
+Its underlying values, assumptions, and biases — conscious and unconscious — undergirded by racism, xenophobia, and misogyny permeate American society.
+The histories of Hispanic and Asian communities demonstrate this in our experiences of colonization, migration, dislocation, discrimination as people who don’t look White, and often don’t speak English as a first language.
 Most of our people are hard-working people trying to survive; they want their children to have a better life; they want their children to have a good education and good job.

 Despite these honorable goals, our communities are faced with racism on many levels: institutional, intergroup, and interpersonal.
 If we begin to understand the commonalities in our histories and experiences of oppression, we can also find common ground on which to unite around social justice aims.
 I am hoping that Wilfredo and I can rekindle that kind of dialogue between our communities.

-Bio: Dr. Mary Yee is a consultant, ethnography in Education Research Forum at University of Pennsylvania Graduate School of Education.
-She received her doctorate from Penn and has been involved in planning and advocacy for Philadelphia neighborhoods for more than four decades.
+Bio: Dr. Mary Yee is a consultant and ethnographer in Education Research Forum at University of Pennsylvania Graduate School of Education.
+She received her doctorate from UPenn and has been involved in planning and advocacy for Philadelphia neighborhoods for more than four decades.
 She has worked with Asian Americans United and the Education Law Center.